durgadhatri/DurgaODLdoc/rds_and_ec2/rdspage1.md

-# Creating EC2 and RDS
+# Creating an Amazon EC2 Instance and RDS instance

 Follow the steps below to get started with the lab.